 If you decide to look for a Dachshund at a shelter or canine charity kennels, you will need to go through a rigorous approval process before you are allowed to take a dog home with you.

 Most shelters will ask you for references to show you have experience as a dog owner, and some will also ask to visit your home to see where the pup will live.
 Don’t take offense!
 Rescued Dachshunds have often had a bad start in life, and the shelter will do everything they can to make sure their charges go to a forever home where the dog will be happy, safe, and well-cared for.

 You can’t buy a dog from a rescue shelter.
 However, most charities do ask that adopters make a modest donation towards the care of their rescued dogs and the upkeep of the facilities.

-You could buy a dachshund puppy from a licensed breeder or take on an older pup from a rescue shelter.
-Remember that dachshunds can live up to 15 years, so you must be prepared to make a long-term commitment.
-If a dachshund sounds like the perfect pet for you, you can undoubtedly look forward to many years of love and devotion from your new four-legged best friend!
+You could buy a Dachshund puppy from a licensed breeder or take on an older pup from a rescue shelter.
+Remember, Dachshunds can live up to 15 years, so you must be prepared to make a long-term commitment.
+If a Dachshund sounds like the perfect pet for you, you can undoubtedly look forward to many years of love and devotion from your new four-legged best friend!